8 min read

 Geo-targeted Searches

-In some cases, rather than type in “near me”, you may simply add your location to the end of the search to be assured that you’ll be served relevant results.
-For example, “mechanic San Francisco”.
+In some cases, rather than typing in “near me”, you may simply add your location to the end of the search to be assured that you’ll be served relevant results.
+For example, “mechanic brighton”.

-It’s pretty clear to Google that this is a local search, and so to be useful, it needs to show you listings for mechanics in San Francisco.
+It’s pretty clear to Google that this is a local search, and so to be useful, it needs to show you listings for mechanics in Brighton.

 Location-enabled Searches

-This can vary for the type of business searched for, though.
-Searches for popular business types like hotels, restaurants, and car dealerships are likely to trigger a location-enabled search.
+This can vary depending on the type of business searched for, though.
+Searches for popular business types like hotels, restaurants, and car dealerships are always likely to trigger a location-enabled search.

-As we’ve seen, there are several types of local searches.
-Fittingly, there are multiple types of local search results, too.
+As we’ve seen, there are several types of ways to make a local search on Google, and fittingly, there are multiple types of local search results, too.

 Depending on the device used for the search and the type of search performed, a different type of local search result may be shown.

-Here, we just want to share a few terms with you that pop up most often to describe local search results, so you feel comfortable with each one when you progress to carrying out local search, speaking to a local SEO agency or looking for local SEO services.
+Here, we just want to share a few terms that pop up most often to describe local search results so you feel comfortable with each one when you carry out local searches, speak to a local SEO agency, or look for local SEO services.

 Local Pack